polyfy/polylith/readme.md

 in the same way we played with Lego when we were kids!
 Not surprisingly, it's just as simple and fun!

-This repository uses Polylith itself to structure the code:
+To give you an idea, this repository uses Polylith itself to structure the code:

 <img src="images/polylith-info-deps-libs.png" width="100%">

-To better understand the principles and ideas behind this [open source](https://www.eclipse.org/legal/epl-v10.html) tool, we recommend you first read the high-level [documentation](https://polylith.gitbook.io).
+To better understand the principles and ideas behind this tool, we recommend you first read the high-level [documentation](https://polylith.gitbook.io).

 Enjoy the ride!